ASCorreia/token-swap-escrow/README.md

 # Token Swap Escrow

 This anchor program creates an escrow to swap tokens.
 A maker deposits a certain amount of token X and asks for a certain amount of token Y in return.
-If you have any question please reach out to @andrescorreia on twitter.
+If you have any question please reach out to @andrescorreia on X / Twitter.

 ## State: